KIMB0/LSD_RAD2017/Documents/assignment10.md

 ## What is Docker Swarm, and why do we need it?

 Docker Swarm combines the useful commands and functionality of Docker, with cluster functionality (Swarmkit).
-This means that it is possible to run a swarm of Docker hosts on a single, virtual host - known as the Manager.
+This means that it is possible to run a swarm of Docker hosts (workers) on a single, virtual host - known as the Manager.

 ## How can it help eliminating bottlenecks?